 Thank you to Katherine for leading this sprint!

 Having identified areas for improvement, we set out to revamp our six features as we moved into doing high-fidelity prototyping.
-Here are the final deliverables.
-I worked on the Sports Mode and Video Reactions features.
+Here are the final prototypes of the two features I worked on, Video Reacts and Sports Mode.

-I truly enjoyed working on this project for developing my existing skills while introducing me to the rigor of new ones I hadn't yet encountered.
-Huge thanks are owed to my team and project mentor, as well as the fantastic folks at YouTube—Melissa, Adam, Christian, and Constantine—for their support and mentorship.
+I truly enjoyed working on this project, which helped develop my existing skills while introducing me to the rigor of new ones I hadn't yet encountered.
+Huge thanks are owed to my amazing team and project mentor, as well as the fantastic folks at YouTube—Melissa, Adam, Christian, and Constantine—for their support and mentorship.